 At the edge of the Parco Sempione is the modern art space known as Triennale and the rooftop has a great view over the majority of the park.
 Go for a coffee break during the day or reserve a spot at the Terrazza Triennale for dinner.

-- Book ahead if you want to see an opera at Teatro La Scala
+- Book ahead if you want to see opera at Teatro La Scala (FYI, the season runs from St Ambrose Day on December 7 through the Spring)

 - Book even farther ahead if you want to see Da Vinci's Last Supper

-- Make time one early morning to climb to the Duomo rooftop for an amazing view
+- Wake up super early one morning to climb to the Duomo rooftop for an amazing view

-- Take the street car at least once
+- Ride one of the classic street cars at least once

 - Do a classic day trip to Lake Como

-- Head to Piedmont for some wine tasting
+- Head to Franciacorta for sparkling wine tasting

 More Milan On Salt & Wind